All Episodes

 Well, maybe we should bring in John Bolton, Mike Pompeo, Mick Bulvaney.

-I mean, you're right, the White House counsel, that was a joke today, especially with the compromised corrupt congenital liar.
+I mean, you're right, the White House counsel, that was a joke today, especially with the compromise corrupt congenital liar.

-So now on the issue of executive privilege, David Schoen.
+Now on the issue of executive privilege, David Shoan.

-Uh, excuse me, this goes back to George Washington, and it has been invoked by many, many presidents.
+Excuse me, this goes back to George Washington and has been invoked by many, many presidents.

 The clear constitutional need has been established, and that is that a president needs to have, especially on foreign affairs, a team that can speak freely and openly to a president to advise them on the best course of action without a fear that what they say to the president one day is going to be subject to a subpoena.

-Absolutely 100% right, and it's a very sacred uh privilege to be preserved.
+Absolutely 100% right, and it's a very sacred privilege to be preserved.

-Greg mentioned earlier, I mean, the second article shouldn't be dignified with any kind of hearing.
+Greg mentioned earlier, I mean, the second article, it shouldn't be dignified with any kind of hearing.

-If we're in a position now where the president uses the court system to challenge uh privilege, and that's a an impeachable offense, it's a very dangerous situation in this country.
+If we're in a position now where the president uses the court system to challenge privilege, and that's an impeachable offense, it's a very dangerous situation in this country.

 Let's remember how we got here.